BYU Indoor Track · Provo, Utah

 The Sports Performance Assessments provide youth and high school athletes with a hands-on, data-driven evaluation of sprint and distance running performance.
-Assessments are conducted outdoors at Sertoma Park, creating a realistic environment that reflects how athletes train and compete.
+Assessments are conducted indoors at BYU Indoor or Outdoor Track.

-These assessments are designed for athletes in track & field, cross-country, football, soccer, lacrosse, softball, baseball, tennis, and any sport where speed, acceleration, and endurance matter.
+These free assessments are designed for athletes in track & field, cross-country, football, soccer, lacrosse, softball, baseball, tennis, and any sport where speed, acceleration, and endurance matter.
+Check back on this page for any announcements.

 Who This Is For